python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/010_Beginnings.md

 - Go to [this tutorial page at GNUradio.org](https://wiki.gnuradio.org/index.php?title=Tutorials) (https://wiki.gnuradio.org/index.php?title=Tutorials).

-  - Work through the "3.
-Your First Flowgraph" tutorial (in upper-left) together as a class.
+  - Under `Beginner Tutorials > Introducing GNU Radio` we will work through the "Your First Flowgraph" tutorial together as a class.

-- Once you have finished "Your First Flowgraph", follow these tutorials from the same page (mid-left side):
+- Once you have finished "Your First Flowgraph", complete these tutorials from the `Flowgraph Fundamentals` category:

   - Python Variables in GRC
   - Variables in Flowgraphs